 From this brief intro explaining the importance of circle through science, history and art we can assume the big influence and importance of circle have in art and design.
 Logo, as the foundation stone of every branding and visual identity has the important task of attracting the viewer attention.
 Beside just attractiveness a logo must represent the brand in the best way by forcing people to relate with brand in a positive way.
 One of the best way to do it is by using a circle and circle technique in logo design.

-There is no universal recipe for creating a perfect logo using circle and circle technique but there are several ways to use it.
+There is no universal recipe for creating a perfect circle logo using circle and circle technique but there are several ways to use it.
 One of the successful combination is using the golden ratio to create symmetrical logo with a circle.
 Best example of such practice is the Apple logo.
 The Apple logo has become iconic by its simplicity and ability to convey the brand message.
 In this example we can see how the artist in a clever way use circle forms to create elements by overlapping and subtracting parts of the main body of the logo.
 Using circles with approximately same sizes the artist creates various asymmetrical shapes which can be harmonically put together.

 The new Twitter logo is also an excellent example of using circle technique to create interesting and memorable logo.
 In this example we can also see interesting ways of drawing objects with intersecting, overlapping and subtracting parts of circles.
 By positioning circles in certain ratio and creating specific form the logo designer achieves a feeling of movement in this logo which is very important considering all symbolic meaning of illustration representing a bird.
 A static bird logo wouldn't have such impact and wouldn’t convey the right message explaining speed and movement which characterize Twitter.